Ideas Worth Sharing

 "Unique" doesn't mean you need to be the world expert.
 It means you have a specific angle — maybe you learned something the hard way, or you've been in a role that gave you a different view of the problem.

 "Relatable" is what makes people lean in.
-It's the shared frustration of debugging a flaky test, the anxiety of your first production incident, the awkwardness of giving feedback to a peer.
-When people see themselves in your story, they actually listen.
+It's the shared frustration of debugging a flaky test, the anxiety of your first production incident, or the awkwardness of giving feedback to a peer.
+When people see themselves in your story, it's easier for them to connect and resonate.

-"Informative" just means they walk away with something.
-A mental model, a technique, a reframe.
-It doesn't have to be novel — sometimes articulating something people already feel but haven't named is plenty.
+"Informative" just means the audience walks away with something.
+A mental model, a technique, or a reframe.
+It doesn't have to be ground breaking — sometimes articulating something people already feel but haven't named is plenty.

 Miss one, and the content falls flat.
 Unique and relatable but not informative?
 It's a fun story, but probably not too valuable.
 Relatable and informative but not unique?
 It's likely been done before.
 Unique and informative but not relatable?
 Too niche.

-Next time you're stuck on an idea, run it through the circles.
-If something's missing, figure out how to fill it.
+Next time you're stuck on an idea, try running it through the circles.

 Recent Posts